steven-ja/steven-ja.github.io/content/posts/machine learning/deep learning/NLP/Gemma2+RAG/index.md

-### Solve this problem: Consider a bulk superconductor containing a cylindrical hole of 0.1 mm diameter.
+<span style="font-size:1.5em;font-weight:700">   Solve this problem: Consider a bulk superconductor containing a cylindrical hole of 0.1 mm diameter.
 There are 7 magnetic flux quanta trapped in the hole.
-Find the magnetic field in the hole.
+Find the magnetic field in the hole.</span>
 Sources: _['Lecture3.pdf', 'Lecture3.pdf', 'Lecture3.pdf', 'Lecture3.pdf', 'Lecture3.pdf']_